Be Who You Are: 5 Great Reads That Build Self-Esteem

 Best friends Carrie and Ellie try out for the school soccer team, but the inseparable pair face some challenges when only Ellie is selected.
 Disappointment may be an inevitable part of life now and then, but with some help from her mom and friends, Carrie learns that we all have ways in which we shine.
 Jazzy rhymes brim with confidence-building and inspiration to try new things.
 Buy it here.

-Great Question: When you feel disappointed, what do you do to feel better?
+Conversation starter: When you feel disappointed, what do you do to feel better?

 5. Too Loud Lily